cogimon/cogimon.github.io/runtime/gettingstarted.md

 		$HOME/citk/jenkins/job-configurator --on-error=continue --cache-directory=/tmp/bg/ generate -m toolkit -u YOUR_USERNAME -p YOUR_PASSWORD -D toolkit.volume=$HOME/citk/systems $HOME/citk/dist/distributions/cogimon-core-ros-nightly.distribution

 2. In your local [Jenkins build server](https://localhost:8080) trigger the ```cogimon-core-ros-nightly-toolkit-orchestration``` job (only possible after login).
+On the following page just hit hit *build* button.

+3. Relax and grab a :coffee: ...

-3. Wait for completion and check that all bullets are blue after the individual build has passed.
+4. Check for completion by verifying that all bullets are blue after the individual build has passed.
 Jenkins builds and installs the packages to the specified toolkit volume (see command line above).

 ### System Test